paperwork/paperwork/README.md

 npm will install all dependencies required through the `package.json`, so that you'll be able to run the generator process yourself.
 For doing so, simply run the command `gulp` within your `frontend` directory.

+## Contributing

+We're using [this style of git branching](http://nvie.com/posts/a-successful-git-branching-model/).
+So for development, you should clone the Paperwork repository here on Github, and checkout a new feature branch off from the develop branch (rather than master) such as issue-48-feature.
+Commit your changes to that branch and then sund us pull-requests back into the develop branch.

 ## Some last words

 The current development status is far from being worth called "version 1.0".
 However, if I could get you interested in this project and you feel like contributing, don't hesitate to ping me by e-mail ([marius@paperwork.rocks](mailto:marius@paperwork.rocks)) or twitter ([@devilx](https://twitter.com/devilx)) so we can talk. :-)